metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - Default PowerShell session configurations are recreated and optionally disabled
     - Custom session configurations are created which is used for local and remote firewall deployment
+    - Your own PowerShell session configurations if you made them will be removed

 6. Following default firewall rules are recreated or removed in control panel firewall